 🌊Never go cave diving alone

 Going on a cave dive alone is a suicide mission.
-If you got lost or experiences an emergency, no one will be there to help and save you.
+If you got lost or experience an emergency, no one will be there to help and save you.
 In the end, your adventurous dive can turn into a search and rescue mission for the coast guard.

 If you’re planning to cave dive, always coordinate with a local dive center.
 You should also team up with a trained cave diver to serve as your buddy.